How Does the U.S. Refugee System Work?

 This six-part podcast series by NPR showcases stories of refugees adjusting to life in the United States.

 This timeline traces U.S. immigration policy since World War II.

 This Backgrounder lays out the U.S. immigration debate.

+William Rampe contributed to this report.
 Will Merrow helped create the graphics for this Backgrounder.